 Among the popular attractions in Sarnath is a metallic pillar.
 Emperor Ashoka established it in 272-273 BC that marks the foundation of the Buddhist Sangha.
 The pillar is 50 m high and has a symbol of four lions on top of it and also known as lion Capital.
 It is the emblem of the Republic of India.
 Below the lions, there are four other animals – bull, lion, elephant and horse.
 These represent the phases of the life of Lord Buddha.
 The main attraction of Sarnath is the Mulagandhakuti Vihara, which is a 100-foot-tall tower temple.

 The Banaras Hindu University (BHU) is one of the oldest Universities in India.
 The freedom fighter and social reformer Pandit Madan Mohan Malaviya founded in 1916 with the assistance of British socialist Dr Annie Besant.
-The sprawling 1,300-acre main university campus located on the outskirts of Varanasi was built on land donated by the ruler of Kashi.
+The sprawling 1,300-acre main university campus is on the outskirts of Varanasi was built on donated land.

-Assi Ghat is one of the biggest ghat that is also furthest south to the main ghats.
+This Ghat is one of the biggest ghat that is also furthest south to the main ghats.
 This place is particularly important because holy River Ganges meets the Assi River.
 Visitors come here to worship a lingam of Lord Shiva.
-The evening ceremony (a holy fire ritual) follow here is a spectacular view when saint chant mantras, conches are blown and even the air feels heavy with a spiritual essence.
-This ghat is also a starting point for boating rides and one can come here to enjoy early-morning yoga sessions and devotional music.
+The evening ceremony (a holy fire ritual) follow here is a spectacular view.
+Here saint chant mantras, conches are blown and even the air feels heavy with a spiritual essence.
+This ghat is also a starting point for boating rides.
+Moreover, one can come here to enjoy early-morning yoga sessions and devotional music.

-According to the Legend Goddess Durga, after killing demons Shumbha-Nishumbha, threw her sword in the River Assi that is why this ghat name is Assi.
+In addition, according to the Legend Goddess Durga, after killing demons Shumbha-Nishumbha, threw her sword in the River Assi that is why this ghat name is Assi.
 While the evening ceremony invites visitors regularly.
-The ghat is especially full of pilgrims during the months of chaitya (March/ April) and magh (January/ February).
-Other significant events like lunar/solar eclipse, Makar Sakranti and Probodhoni Ekadashi also see swarming crowds.
+In short, the ghat is especially full of pilgrims during the months of (March/ April) and (January/ February).
+However, other significant events like lunar/solar eclipse, Makar Sakranti and Probodhoni Ekadashi also see swarming crowds.